dilemmafixer19895/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, based on data-driven insights from profiling and performance analysis."

 In more detail, this quote highlights that striving to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
 It's wiser to ensure the correctness and clarity of your codebase before investing time in optimizations that may not provide significant benefits or might be rendered irrelevant by later architectural changes.
 Always measure before you optimize.

+# 2024-02-07
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying genuine bottlenecks.
+Remember that simplicity and clarity enhance robustness and evolvability."

+This quote emphasizes the importance of not over-engineering or trying to optimize code too early in the development process, which can often lead to unnecessary complexity and introduce bugs.
+Instead, a programmer should aim for clear, straightforward solutions that are easy to understand and modify, ensuring adaptability as requirements change over time.